phuse-org/LinkedDataEducation/doc/StudyURI.md

 **1. Global Namespace**  `https://data.pharma.abc`

-[DESCRIBE HOW TO SPECIFY, IMPLICATIONS FOR DEREFERENCING]
+[DESCRIBE HOW TO SPECIFY  (implications for derefencing is covered below)]

 **2. Resource type**  `clinicaltrial`